ISO 15189 Accreditation Support for Medical Laboratories

 ISO 15189 CERTIFICATION

-Searchers often say ISO 15189 certification.
-For medical laboratories, the correct conformity route is ISO 15189 accreditation.
 ISO 15189:2022 is the international standard for quality and competence in medical laboratories.
-ISO says it applies to medical laboratories, is also applicable to point-of-care testing, and is used by laboratory users, regulators, and accreditation bodies to recognize competence.
+It applies to medical laboratories and to point-of-care testing (POCT), and it is used by laboratory users, regulators, and accreditation bodies to assess whether a laboratory can deliver reliable results through a controlled, competent system.

 Doing the right thing, at the right time.